jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 Lets see some examples.
 (From now on I'm going to ignore Node.js in my examples.
-But if you wan to run them there then substitute `window` for `globalThis` - the rules are the same.)
+But if you want to run them there then substitute `window` for `globalThis`; the rules are the same.)

 ```js
 function spaghetti() {